✓ Updated May 2026

 Suzhou Metro

-The Suzhou Metro is incredibly efficient and clean, connecting most major tourist attractions and residential areas.
-It's the fastest way to get around the city, especially during peak hours when traffic can be heavy.
+The Suzhou Metro is incredibly efficient and clean, connecting most major tourist sites and residential areas.
+It's the fastest way to get around the city, especially during peak hours when traffic can be intense.

 Public Buses

 Suzhou has an extensive bus network that reaches areas not covered by the metro, often taking you closer to smaller attractions or local neighborhoods.
-Buses are a great way to experience daily life in Suzhou.
+It's a budget-friendly option for shorter distances or when the metro isn't convenient.

 Taxis and Ride-Sharing (Didi)